-3.2.2 CLI Syntax
+3.2.2 CLI syntax

-Table 2: Command Syntax Symbols lists command syntax symbols.
-Differences between the syntax used in the CLI and in the Command Reference sections of the 7705 SAR guides is noted in the table.
+The following table lists command syntax symbols.
+Differences between the syntax used in the CLI and in the command reference sections of the 7705 SAR guides is noted in the table.

-Table 2: Command Syntax Symbols
+Table 2: Command syntax symbols